The MongoDB Aggregation Pipeline in 5 Minutes

 Pipeline Optimization

-It's generally a good idea to perform filtering and sorting early in the pipeline.
-This reduces the number of records that ultimately get processed.
-The $match and $sort operators can leverage indexes when placed at the beginning of the pipeline.
+Executing filtering and sorting early in the pipeline generally improves performance by reducing the number of documents to process.
+The $match and $sort stages can utilize indexes effectively when they appear at the start of the pipeline.

 MongoDB Aggregation Pipeline Examples